Speaker Series April 14, 2026

 For the white collar justice community, Alex's background is directly relevant.
 He has worked inside the institutions that his clients now face, including the U.S. Attorney's office, the intelligence community, and the federal courts, and he brings that firsthand understanding to every defense.
 His experience with clemency and pardons is also directly applicable to many WCSG members who are exploring post-conviction relief options.

-Whether you are facing federal charges, supporting someone who is, or interested in how the federal criminal defense system works from the perspective of someone who has been on both sides, this presentation is for you.
+Whether you are facing federal charges, supporting someone who is, or interested in how the federal criminal defense system works from the perspective of someone who has been on both sides, the full recording is available above.

 Alex's work on clemency and pardons connects directly to topics covered by Professor Mark Osler in our June 2025 Speaker Series.
 For those interested in how federal sentencing works, our presentation with Doug Passon on sentencing and mitigation is also worth watching.